-To aid us with our mission, we’re building the Better Stack Community with the aim of becoming the best library of guides to help developers make the most reliable apps and it is already being read by tens of thousands of developers every month!
+To aid us with our mission, we're building the Better Stack Community with the aim of becoming the best library of content that helps developers build reliable apps and it is already being read by over 100,000 developers each month!

-We are currently looking for contributing writer-developers to help us create high-quality guides on building high-performance and scalable applications, observability, and DevOps.
-If you are a developer, and you love writing and sharing your knowledge with the world, you’ve come to the right place.
+We are currently looking for contributing writer-developers to help us create high-quality guides on building high-performance and scalable applications, observability, and DevOps tooling.
+If you are a developer, and you love writing and sharing your knowledge with the world, you've come to the right place.

 Why write for Better Stack Community?